Part 2 Part 1

 Here the Genius could be seen sacrificing at an altar, a serpent wrapped around the altar, from the right could be seen a Camillus carrying ribbons and a plate, with a knife for sacrificing the pig.
 The pig was decorated with a large band around its belly

-In the floor of the niche is a hole for the base of a statue.
+The white ground of the back wall of the niche shows faint traces of a painting; in the floor is a hole for the base of a statuette.

 IX.9.a Pompeii.
 March 2009.
 Detail of painting from the niche.